radiac/regent/README.rst

     op              Operation name
     data            Optional: Data for the operation

-The backend will return either:
+The service will return either:

     error           Error message